BernardGreenberg/NXSYS/Documentation/MacStatus.md

 ## The XCode project

-The Mac Version is targeted in XCode to (minimum) [macOS Sierra (10.12)](https://en.wikipedia.org/wiki/MacOS_Sierra) (released Sept.
-2019); that is the SDK level it uses.
+The Mac Version is targeted in XCode to (minimum) [macOS Mojave (10.14)](https://en.wikipedia.org/wiki/MacOS_Mojave) (released Sept.
+2018); that is the SDK level it uses.
 While this can easily be set as current as you wish in XCode, and most Mac users keep their systems up-to-date, I see no reason to bring it closer to currency: back-compatibility is a virtue.
 It all builds and works without error or warnings, as far as I know (and my goal is to keep that true).

 I may or may not fix reported bugs and post changes, but I want to know if you can't build it; contact me via GitHub.
 I expect to post fixes to bugs I encounter and gratuitous enhancements from hereon in.